When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Indicated Usage: Benzodiazepines are approved for short-term use , generally lasting 7-10 days, to treat insomnia.
 The AASM recommends some benzodiazepines only to help fall asleep while others may help fall asleep and stay asleep.

 - Breathing problems: Benzodiazepines can impair breathing and carry a special warning from the FDA about potentially life-threatening dangers when using these medications along with opioid drugs, alcohol, or some street drugs.

 - Daytime drowsiness: Some people find that they are still groggy the day after taking benzodiazepines.
 These drugs can remain in your system for many hours, which may lead to a lasting effect, especially at higher dosages.
 Daytime drowsiness may affect mental function and reaction time, posing particular risks for driving or operating heavy machinery.

 - Cognitive impairment: Benzodiazepines can affect thinking and may make people feel dizzy or confused.
 This can raise the risk of accidents or falls.

 - Dependence: These drugs are habit-forming, which means that you can become addicted to them.

-- Withdrawal: When a person stops taking benzodiazepines, sleep problems may recur or get worse.
-Physical, cognitive, and emotional effects may arise if a person stops taking these drugs abruptly.
+- Withdrawal: When you stop taking benzodiazepines, sleep problems may recur or get worse.
+Physical, cognitive, and emotional effects may arise if you stop taking these drugs abruptly.